AbdullahiAdenHassan/Project_Booking_Engine/README.md

 # Project_Booking_Engine
-Buildning a booking engine that will include all functionalites of a hotel services.
+Building a booking engine that will include all functionality of a hotel services.

 ### Requirements
 1. List Rooms